 You brain will need full rest.
 This means avoiding physical activities and decreasing mentally demanding tasks.
 At first you will need to avoid all activities that need concentration like work or schoolwork.
 For children this also includes video games, watching television, computer activities, or texting.

-Your doctor will ask you to gradually add in mental and physical activities once your initial symptoms are gone at rest.
-Your doctor will assess your symptoms, balance, cognition and tolerance to your current activity at each stage of recovery.
-The doctor will use this information to know if you will need further rest or if you are ready to progress to the next step.
+You will be asked to gradually add in mental and physical activities once your initial symptoms are gone at rest.
+Your symptoms, balance, cognition and tolerance to your current activity will be assessed at each stage of recovery.
+This information will be used to decide if you will need further rest or if you are ready to progress to the next step.

 Follow your doctor's directions on when you should return to work or school.
 Following the recommended schedule will help to speed your recovery.